Health outcomes for adults born prematurely: Endocrine/metabolic

 Thyroid dysfunction is common in preterm infants.
 Independently from birth weight, preterms have higher rates of hypothalamus-pituitary-thyroid axis dysfunction later in life.

 Renal

-Subjects have a higher risk of chronic kidney disease due to lower nephron endowment.
+Individuals born preterm (28-37 weeks) have an approximately doubled risk of chronic kidney disease, while individuals born extremely preterm (<28 weeks) have a nearly tripled risk by age 43.
+This occurs even after adjustment for confounding variables such as maternal age, and may be due to a decreased number of nephrons seen throughout life in adults born prematurely.

 Neurodevelopmental

 Ophthalmic

 Neurological and respiratory complications frequently accompany severe retinopathy of prematurity.

 Preterm birth and low birth weight is associated with visual perceptual impairment and suboptimal face recognition skills, also known as face blindness.